Lucian Msamati: Theatre

-After university, he took a day-job as an advertising copywriter and freelance radio presenter.
-He also worked as a voice-over artist, compere and after-dinner speaker.
+After university, he worked as an advertising copywriter and freelance radio presenter.
+He also worked as a voice-over artist, compère and after-dinner speaker.

-In 1994, Msamati and school friends Shaheen Jassat (deceased), Craig and Gavin Peter, Kevin Hanssen, Roy Chizivano, Sarah Norman founded what would become Zimbabwe's acclaimed Over the Edge Theatre Company in Harare, later joined by Erica Glyn-Jones, Zane E. Lucas, Chipo Chung, Karin Alexander, Rob Hollands and Michael Pearce.
-The company celebrated its 10th anniversary in December 2004, having flown the Zimbabwe flag across Europe, the United States and South Africa.
-The last few years have seen individual members pursuing other interests.
-Though not officially disbanded, there are no immediate plans of an Over the Edge reunion.
-From 1998 to 2001, the company performed at the Edinburgh Festival Fringe in Edinburgh, Scotland; some plays were written by Msamati.
+In 1994, Msamati and some school friends founded the Over the Edge Theatre Company in Harare.
+The company celebrated its 10th anniversary in December 2004, having toured Europe, the United States and South Africa.
+From 1998 to 2001, it performed at the Edinburgh Festival Fringe in Edinburgh, Scotland; some plays were written by Msamati.
+The last few years have seen individual members pursuing other interests and although not officially disbanded, there are no immediate plans for an Over the Edge reunion.

-In November 2010, Msamati was appointed the Artistic Director of British-African theatre company Tiata Fahodzi, until being succeeded in 2014 by Natalie Ibu.
+In November 2010, Msamati was appointed the artistic director of British-African theatre company Tiata Fahodzi, until being succeeded in 2014 by Natalie Ibu.
 He has continued to work with Tiata Fahodzi, directing Boi Boi is Dead in February–March 2015.

 In the spring of 2015, Msamati became the first black actor ever to play Iago in a Royal Shakespeare Company production of Othello (with Hugh Quarshie in the title role).

-From October 2016 to March 2017 and from February to 24 April 2018, he performed in the leading role of Antonio Salieri in Peter Shaffer's play Amadeus at the National Theatre, a performance which Michael Billington, in a four-starred review for The Guardian, described as "excellent".
+From October 2016 to March 2017 and from February to April 2018, he performed in the leading role of Antonio Salieri in Peter Shaffer's play Amadeus at the National Theatre, a performance which Michael Billington, in a four-starred review for The Guardian, described as "excellent".

-In 2019 he starred as Sam in Master Harold and the Boys at the Royal National Theatre.
+In 2019, he starred as Sam in Master Harold and the Boys at the Royal National Theatre.

 Msamati has appeared in several other theatrical productions in London, UK, including: